State of DevSecOps | Datadog

 Fact 3

-Similarly to fact 1, we analyzed vulnerabilities in third-party libraries of applications that use Datadog Application Security Management’s Software Composition Analysis feature.
+We analyzed vulnerabilities in third-party libraries called by applications that use Datadog Code Security’s Software Composition Analysis feature.

 We considered vulnerabilities with a “critical” CVSSv3 base score and, based on the context available, used the following methodology to compute the “temporal” and “environmental” CVSSv3 metrics:

-We then computed the adjusted score based on the CVSS v3.1 methodology and considered the ratio of vulnerabilities whose adjusted score was still “critical” (above 9.0).
+We then computed the adjusted score based on the CVSS v3.1 methodology and considered the ratio of vulnerabilities whose adjusted score was still “critical.”

 Fact 5